Why book a tour with me?

 It always makes sense to read up on foreign road signs and some rules of the road that may differ - for example; the Priority to the Right' rule (Priorité á Droite), which is common to France and is being used more & more in Belgium, Luxembourg, Germany and other countries.

 If you'd like to 'test the water' before committing to a full tour, drop me a line and we can set something up.
-I've done a number of one & two day trips just across to France for other bikers.
+I've done a number of one & two day trips just across to France.
 You'll see how easy it is and will become a Euro tour pro in no time!

 It's a pretty straightforward way to keep a group of riders together and on route, but in a way that everyone can ride at their own pace.
 You should make sure you know and understand how the system works before coming on a tour, as it will only work if everyone plays their part.
 If you don't know the drop off system, click here for more info...